Transport in Mumbai: Taxis

 Taxis arrived in 1911 to complement horse cars.
 Black and yellow Fiat taxis are an integral part of the city's heritage and have been depicted in numerous Bollywood movies.
-Metered taxis ply throughout Mumbai and have a monopoly from Bandra to Churchgate on the Western line and Sion to Chatrapati Shivaji Terminus on the Central line.
-Beyond Sion and Bandra auto rickshaws are not allowed and one has to hire a taxi.
-However, between Sion to Thane and Bandra to Bhayandar, both Taxis and autorickshaws are available to transport passengers.
+Metered taxis ply throughout Mumbai and have a monopoly from Bandra to Churchgate on the Western line, and from Sion to Chhatrapati Shivaji Terminus on the Central line.
+Beyond Sion and Bandra, auto rickshaws are not allowed, and one has to hire a taxi.
+However, between Sion to Thane and Bandra to Bhayandar, both taxis and autorickshaws are available to transport passengers.